+Approximately, 39% of classroom and lab computers are virtual desktops.
+This has allowed making changes to large numbers of computers and the deployment of software occur much more rapidly.
 The infrastructure deployed has been upgraded with bigger and faster servers, upgraded management console, more efficient solid state drives, increased graphics processing, and increasing network bandwidth.
-Over time, more systems will be deployed in student use areas.
+Over time, more systems will be deployed in student use areas and other service locations.

-- One-to-many delivery of applications and operating system images, enabling the rapid deployment of service adapting to changing classroom/lab/instructional needs - Enabling a more nimble paradigm of updates and patch management updating one image is substantially faster and more cost effective than updating hundreds - Enhanced accuracy in software licensing, potentially resulting in substantial savings in per seat costs of software packages - Where licensing allows, dynamic delivery of instructional applications beyond the campus boundaries, providing students much more flexible access to applications required for coursework - Substantial savings in refresh of desktop systems by replacing them with thin client terminal, also resulting in dramatic savings in electricity, and facility costs - Reduced capital expenditures due to longer lifespan of thin client hardware
+- One-to-many delivery of applications and operating system images, enabling the rapid deployment of service adapting to changing classroom/lab/instructional needs - Enabling a more nimble paradigm of updates and patch management updating one image is substantially faster and more cost effective than updating hundreds - Enhanced accuracy in software licensing, potentially resulting in substantial savings in per seat costs of software packages - Where licensing allows, dynamic delivery of instructional applications beyond the campus boundaries, providing students much more flexible access to applications required for coursework - Substantial savings in refresh of desktop systems by replacing them with thin client terminals, also resulting in dramatic savings in electricity, and facility costs - Reduced capital expenditures due to longer lifespan of thin client hardware

-Resources: Significant IT resources will be required for implementation; Hardware and software expenditures will be significant, funded by the college Technology Refresh budgets and Measure S bond funds.
+Resources: Campus IT staff will be required for implementation of software updates; Hardware and software expenditures will be significant for new servers and storage as needs grow.
+The project will be funded by the College Technology Refresh budgets.